 “Miller and Boyett?
-They are over there,” she says, pointing out the close door’s glass window into the break room.
+They are over there,” she says, pointing out the closed door’s glass window into the break room.
 “They are looking over a couple of old scripts we had lying around, trying to see if they can find any inspiration.”
-A rotund, bespectacled man and his companion, each with a script in hand, notice me staring at them and give me an exhausted wave back before shrugging as if to indicate that their search thus far has not yet bore any fruit.
-They then continue to peruse the manuscripts in their hand.
-Taking another drag of her cigarette, the woman continues, “Bickley went to the nearest convenience store to get us all some coffee.”
+A rotund, bespectacled man and his companion, each with a script in hand, notice me staring at them.
+They give me an exhausted wave back before shrugging as if to indicate that their search thus far has been unsuccessful.
+Taking another drag of her cigarette, the woman continues, “Bickley went to the nearest convenience store to get us some coffee.”

 “Surely that’s an exaggeration.”